Donald Bell

 Football Career

-Donald Bell’s fledgling football career began in his hometown of Harrogate, first during his time as a pupil at Christ Church School and then at amateur side Starbeck while he worked as a student teacher.
+Donald Bell’s fledgling football career began in his hometown of Harrogate, first during his time at secondary school and then at amateur side Starbeck while he worked as a student teacher.
 In 1909, Bell moved to London to begin a teacher-training course at Westminster College where, in addition to captaining its athletics team, his sporting prowess saw him represent the college at football, rugby, cricket, hockey and swimming.
 He also agreed to turn out as a amateur for Southern League side, Crystal Palace during this time but made no first team appearances.

 On completion of his studies in 1911, Bell moved back to North Yorkshire where he took up a teaching post at Starbeck School.
 Bell also agreed amateur terms with Newcastle United but was limited to a handful of appearances for the club’s reserve team.
 He would also play for Bishop Auckland during this period and became a regular in their side before joining Mirfield United in 1912.